How AlignCast Generates and Evaluates Forecasting Examples

 Row-random splits alone are insufficient.
 AlignCast evaluates in-distribution and out-of-distribution behavior separately.

-- IID: standard held-out split from seen templates/subfamilies.
+- IID: standard held-out split from seen templates and fault families.

 4. Metrics